 These days I think you can only get a gift card for the movie theatre, but it sounds better to say you gave/got movie tickets!

 6. Handmade Mittens or Socks

 7. Restaurant Gift Certificate

 Everybody’s gotta eat!
 You’d need to know a little bit about the teacher for this to work though.
 For example I don’t recommend a Pizza Hut gift certificate for someone doing Keto. 🙂

 8. Donation in Their Name

 This works on many levels.
 If you have absolutely no idea what the teacher would like, or you know them to be very particular, then a donation in their name is a great idea.
-You can pick a local charity (like a children’s hospital or pregnancy centre) or a well known organization.
+You can pick a local charity (like a children’s hospital) or a well known organization.
 It’s very thoughtful and will be appreciated.

 9. Mug + Drink Selection